 Any grains I purchase come from a reputable store, like from places such as Whole Foods, obtained from a vat, where it’s safely stored.
 No matter the meal: lunch, dinner, and half-meals—they’re are all foods that are real foods.

-To learn more on recovery from food addiction, eating disorders, weight issues, dieting, please check out my Release Your Obsession Series.
+To learn more on recovery from obsessions such as: food addiction, eating disorders, weight issues, dieting, aging, and soon to launch money, please check out my Release Your Obsession Series.

 Do you follow calorie counting?
 How is that working for you?
 If you don’t, why not?
 If you think calories are a good thing I’d love to know.
 Your views are all important to me.